halox: Dark matter halo properties and large-scale structure calculations using JAX: Software design

 \subsection{Automatic differentiation and hardware acceleration}

 All calculations available in \texttt{halox} are written using JAX and JAX-cosmo.
 As a result, all functions can be compiled just-in-time using \texttt{jax.jit}, hardware-accelerated, and are automatically differentiable with respect to their input parameters, including halo mass, redshift, and cosmological parameters.
+In addition, all JAX transformations can be used on \texttt{halox} functions, including native vectorization and parallelization using \emph{e.g.}. \texttt{jax.vmap}.